 A simple chicken dish that serves the whole family and guests, in the slow cooker, with all the summery flavours you need… this is IT!
 Welcome to the latest in my Summer Slow Cooker Series.
-I give you – Honey Barbecue Pulled Chicken.
+I give you – Honey Barbecue Slow Cooker Pulled Chicken.

-Once you’ve tasted this dish I guarantee you won’t be going back.
+Once you’ve tasted this Slow Cooker Pulled Chicken I guarantee you won’t be going back.
 It is so full of flavour but oh-so simple to prepare.
 It’s ideal for those warm evenings when you just want something delicious but can’t be bothered to cook over a hot stove.

 Here we have gooey loveliness of the honey, the smoky summer flavours of homemade barbecue sauce and the heartiness of the chicken, all simmering along all day in your slow cooker until you’re ready to quickly whip up a meal and serve it up with bread rolls and a salad, perhaps some potatoes wedges.